whoswhip/File-Manager/README.md

 # File-Manager
-A cool little c# application that lets you rename files and detect duplicates easily
+A cool little c# application that lets you rename files, detect duplicate files, and use multiple gallery-dl instances at once!

 ## Credits
 File Renamer & Multiple Gallery-dl's: Whoswhip